-Paper checks still take up a large part of the payments space but digital B2B payment solutions are a more effective form of financial services.
+Paper checks still make up a large part of the payments space, but digital B2B payment solutions are a more effective form of financial services.
 This B2B method speeds up issuing, receiving, and processing payments and helps to greatly improve positive cash flow.

 What are the Most Popular Types of B2B Payments?